Space Race: Both programs recover

 Unknown to the Americans, the Soviet Moon program was in deep trouble.
 After two successive launch failures of the N1 rocket in 1969, Soviet plans for a piloted landing suffered delay.
 The launch pad explosion of the N-1 on July 3, 1969, was a significant setback.
 The rocket hit the pad after an engine shutdown, destroying itself and the launch facility.
 Without the N-1 rocket, the USSR could not send a large enough payload to the Moon to land a human and return him safely.

+Men on the Moon, space stations, space shuttles (1969–1991)

+The latter period of the space race began with the United States landing the first men on the Moon, and was followed by the Soviets operating the first space stations and putting the first robotic landers on Venus and Mars, the US space shuttles marking the first significant reusable space vehicles, and a cooling down of tensions with the first docking between a Soviet and American vessel.